softorangetech1122/ESLint-configs/README.md

 # ESLint-configs
-Personal eslint config (Note: Work in progress).
+Personal eslint config files.
+(They are not very configured)